alcy/perf-cal-2020/pcal20.md

 Figure 1 is quite busy.
 Let's step through it.
-The dots are the measured throughput, X, at the corresponding number of measured threads, N.
-In other words, each dot is an X-N pair.
+The dots are the measured throughput, X, at the corresponding number of measured threads, N, i.e., each dot is an X-N pair.
 A dot also corresponds to a particular timestamp when the data was sampled but, that information has becomes *implicit* rather than explicit in Figure 1.
 I can find the time when any dot was sampled, if I should need to.